If You Were a Woman (And I Was a Man): Synopsis

-The video opens with some exposition from an elderly woman with a British accent.
-She speaks of her past—she was a singer and owner of a club called The Dive in an area called The Deep End, and this music video reflects what happened in her past—at the turn of the 21st century, during a time of warfare.
+The video opens with some exposition from an elderly woman with an English accent.
+She speaks of her past — she was a singer and owner of a club called The Dive in an area called The Deep End - and the video reflects what happened in her past—at the turn of the 21st century, during a time of warfare.

 The video then cuts and widens full-screen as the song begins.
 We see a dark alley full of people, some nuns in the background, a boy in a black leather jacket and his dog.
 One man in the alley with "DIVE" painted on his forehead pulls another along on a chain, presumably a slave.
 We then cut to a dressing room in a club—Bonnie Tyler sits in front of a mirror, reading a newspaper with one headline: "City under siege".
-At this point we realise: the Bonnie Tyler character is the elderly woman's flashback to the past she described earlier.
+At this point we realise the Bonnie Tyler character is the elderly woman's flashback to the past she described earlier.

 The boy seen earlier with the dog begins running down the stairs and yells to Bonnie "Hey!
 It's showtime doll, showtime!
 You ready, you ready, you ready?" to which she replies: "I'm ready, I'm ready, I was born ready".

 The scene flashes briefly to the dark alley—the war, some nuns, some medics.

 It then returns to a different woman—in red, opening a door and inviting us in: "Ah!
 Welcome to The Dive!
 You won't believe your eyes!
 Or any other part of your body!
 Hahahahaha!
 This section here, is for colours only!
 And that section, is for black and white!" as the colour fades from the video and the room is shown in monochrome.
 There are dancers everywhere.
 The colours section does contain mainly people of colour, some in tribal costumes and paint.
 The black and white section does too, but also contains people in centuries-old European clothes, in the same tribal paint.
 There are also semi naked muscular men, some caught like flies in a giant spider web, dozens of feet high.
 Bonnie Tyler is lowered from the ceiling, singing, past the spider web, and everyone stops dancing.